 NOREF follows Norwegian procurement legislation, and project initiatives are put out to tender accordingly.
 Public tenders are made available on the NOREF website and on the websites of Doffin (Norway) and TED (when applicable).

-All vacancies are announced on the NOREF website.
+Staff vacancies are announced on NOREF’s website.